-- 1. Whether fees should be charged by the Responsible ELNOs to Participating ELNOs for participation in an interoperable transaction. - 2.
-Whether the Tribunal should identify appropriate pricing principles to apply to setting any such ELNO fees, and if so, such pricing principles; or whether the Tribunal recommends a method or level of price for 2023-24 and a method for reviewing and adjusting the price in the future. - 3.
-Any amendments to the MORs required to support the most appropriate way to apply the principles or formula, as applicable.
+1) Whether fees should be charged by the Responsible ELNO to Participating ELNOs for participation in an interoperable transaction, and whether and how any such fees should be passed on to subscribers.

+- 2) Whether: - a) a negotiate-arbitrate model should apply to setting any such ELNO fees, and if so, the pricing principles that should apply under such model; or - b) a regulated method or level of price should apply to setting any such ELNO fees, and if so, what that method or level should be for 2023-24 and a method for reviewing and adjusting the price in the future. - 3) Any amendments to the MORs required to support the most appropriate way to apply the principles or formula, as applicable.